Onemind-Services-LLC/cloudmydc-docs/docs/Memcached/Session Replication via Memcached.md

 ---
 sidebar_position: 5
 ---
+## anchor 42

-The platform provides [Session Replication](https://cloudmydc.com/) between instances of web-servers with a help of multicast.
+The platform provides [Session Replication](http://localhost:3000/docs/ApplicationSetting/Scaling%20And%20Clustering/Session%20Replication%20for%20HA) between instances of web-servers with a help of multicast.
 But also you can use **Session Replication via Memcached**.

 To use memcached for session replication follow this instruction.